Niki Trigoni

-Agathoniki Trigoni (born October 10, 1970) is a Greek computer scientist who is a professor in the University of Oxford Department of Computer Science and a Fellow of Kellogg College.
+Agathoniki Trigoni is a Greek computer scientist who is a professor in the University of Oxford Department of Computer Science and a Fellow of Kellogg College.
 Trigoni is the Chief Technology Officer of Navenio, a company she founded to provide scalable and accurate indoor location systems.
 She was elected a Fellow of the Royal Academy of Engineering in 2022.

 Early life and education

 Trigoni was born in Chalcis and grew up in Greece.
 As a teenager, she considered becoming a pianist and mathematician, but eventually settled on computer science.
 She studied toward her bachelor's degree in at the Athens University of Economics and Business.
 Her first job was at the National Bank of Greece, where she assessed credit risk and issued loans to companies.
 Trigoni was a doctoral researcher at the University of Cambridge.
 Her doctoral research considered query optimisation for object-oriented operating systems.
 She moved to Cornell University for postdoctoral training.